awesolabs/godotsharp-testadapter/README.md

 # GodotSharp.TestAdapter

 An experimental .NET Test Adapter for the Godot 4 game engine.
+Provides In-Engine execution and debugging of tests using standard MSTest attributes across various IDEs.

+Test are ran inside the Godot Engine runtime meaning you have full access to C#, your code, and all of Godot's managed runtime resources, and many of the test management features the IDEs provide.

+Feel free to open any of the [examples](examples/) in your favorite IDE on your platform to try it out.
+Check out [features](#features) for current known compatability.

 - [GodotSharp.TestAdapter](#godotsharptestadapter)
 - [Features](#features)